skiphansen/panog2_usb_sniffer/README.md

 0xdc 0x40 0x00 0x00 0x00 0x00 0x00 0x00 0x00 0x00 0x00 0x00
 ```

+## Ethernet Status lights

+Note:  The RTL handles Ethernet the link configuration negotiation and it only
+allow full duplex connections at 1000BaseT, 100BaseT and 10BaseT.
+MDI/MDIX
+configuration is automatic.
+Links WILL NOT be established with half duplex
+hubs/switches (this really shouldn't be an issue).

+Looking at the Pano's Ethernet port with the tab up the right LED shows the
+link state

+Off - No Link
+Green - 10BaseT connection
+Green/Amber - 100BaseT connection
+Amber - 1000BaseT connection

 ### Building everything from sources

 **NB:** While it may be possible to use Windows for development I haven't